Bradley-Kars/Personal_Projects/README.md

 Version 2 of my Pokedex took a different route by using HTML, CSS, and JavaScript.
 This project focused on web development to create an interactive and visually appealing Pokedex.
 A web form allowed users to select a Pokemon from a dropdown menu.
 Upon selection, the webpage dynamically populated with the chosen Pokemon's data, including its number, types, stats, and description.
 The use of HTML, CSS, and JavaScript provided an engaging user experience.

 ### Prime Number Generator (Python)
 This project allows users to specify the number of prime numbers they want to generate.
-Demonstrating my mathematical and algorithmic skills and showcasing my ability to work on complex mathematical challenges
+Demonstrating my mathematical and algorithmic skills and showcasing my ability to work on complex mathematical challenges.

 ### Loan Payment Calculator (Python)
 I created a Python script for a loan payment calculator.
 This tool helps users calculate their loan payments, demonstrating my ability to tackle financial challenges and develop practical applications for everyday use.
 These utilities expand my programming skills and highlight my versatility in handling diverse projects.

+### Bingo Card Generator (Python)
+The latest addition to my repository is the Bingo Card Generator, a Python script that generates bingo cards with random numbers.
+It's a fun and interactive addition to my collection, showcasing my creativity and coding skills.

 ## Repository Structure